Gardens play a significant role in our daily lives, providing a space for relaxation and connection with nature.

 Events like the RSPB Big Garden Birdwatch allow bird lovers to participate in citizen science and monitor their local bird populations.

-With more than 420,000 people participating in this event every year, it shows how much birds are at the core of our daily existence.
+More than 420,000 people participate in this event every year, which shows how important birds are to our daily existence.

 Birds also contribute to the well-being of other animals and the economy.